Warning: Rated 'M' for a reason.

-"Okay."
-Mebuki said softly.
+"Okay," Mebuki said softly.
 "Now hurry up and finish your breakfast and then you can get changed."

 Sakura's smile died a little.
 "It's okay, I'm not hung–"

-"Eat, Sakura." her mother demanded before looking at Sakura out of the corner of her eye.
+"Eat, Sakura," her mother demanded before looking at Sakura out of the corner of her eye.
 "I will inform the school that you will be returning today and by the time I get back, I want that plate empty.
 And when I say empty, I do not mean into the trash."

 Sighing, Sakura leaned back in her chair and pushed her food around her plate.
 "Fine."

-An hour later, Sakura was dressed in her school uniform: a navy blue, checked, pleated skirt, a plain long–sleeved white blouse that was tucked in and a plain navy tie that matched the skirt.
+An hour later, Sakura was dressed in her school uniform: a navy blue checked, pleated skirt, a plain long-sleeved white blouse that was tucked in and a plain navy tie that matched the skirt.
 She had made quite a few adjustments to her uniform.
 For starters, like most girls, Sakura had taken her skirt up a few inches so that it was just long enough to keep her covered.
 The two top buttons on her shirt were undone, just like they had been since her very first year in school and her tie was loose, but not loose enough that it looked ridiculous.
-Also, she wore white over–the–knee socks and a pair of plain black flats.
+Also, she wore white over the knee socks and a pair of plain black flats.

 Her mother, as well as many other mothers of girls' in the school, had tried hard to get them to change the uniforms.
-One mother even went as far as to say the uniforms were ghastly whilst another called them unflattering.
+One mother even went as far as to say the uniforms were ghastly whereas another called them unflattering.
 However, with a few tweaks here and there, Sakura had made her uniform look kind of hot.
 Well if she didn't wear the sweatshirt and blazer (which she never had), it looked sort of hot.